Office: Chemistry Building, Room 9A

 A student absent from a final examination without a satisfactory explanation will receive a grade of 0.0 on the numerical system... .
 Students unable to take a final examination because of illness or other reason over which they have no control should notify the associate deans of their colleges immediately.

 The Department of Chemistry adheres to the policies on academic honesty outlined by General Student Regulations, 1.00 Protection of Scholarship and Grades and the all-University Policy on Integrity of Scholarship and Grades.
-Statements of these policies are found in SPARTAN LIFE: Student Resource Guide and Handbook and in General Information, Policies, Procedures and Regulations in Academic Programs.
+Statements of these policies are found in the Academic integrity link and in General Information, Policies, Procedures and Regulations in Academic Programs.
 Students who cheat by copying the work of others or by using unauthorized materials when completing homework assignments, preparing laboratory reports, or taking quizzes, tests, or examinations will receive a score of 0 on the assignment.
 Students are reminded that copying material verbatim from books and web sites or simply paraphrasing the content of books and web sites in preparing written laboratory reports without proper attribution constitutes plagiarism.

 The final course grade is determined on an absolute (or flat) basis by the sum of the points obtained by the student on the homeworks, quizzes, the four tests, and the final examination.